martinqt/Crypt/readme.md

 Go to http://www.python.org/download/ and get, at least, the 3.0 version.

 If you want to use the graphic interface, you'll also need to install PySide.
-Make sure to downloed the version corresponding to your python installation.
+Go to http://qt-project.org/wiki/PySideDownloads, select your OS and then the PySide version corresponding to your Python version.
+The version is at the end of the filename, for instance ``-py3.2`` or ``-py3.3``.

 Setting up
 ----------